Table of Contents

 Reminders for social media use

 Charlie Health’s team of professionals is here to support teens and young adults struggling with mental health and addiction—you are not alone.
-Call Charlie Health at (406)-361-3146 and the admissions team will gladly listen to your needs and find a personalized treatment program that is right for you.
+Reach out today and our Admissions Team will gladly listen to your needs and find a personalized treatment program that is right for you.